Complaints about student services

 Other student services—avenues to raise concerns or seek support

-If your complaint is about a different student service, you can contact the Tauria-Student Interest and Conflict Resolution team in person, by phone, or in an online meeting by contacting studentinterest@vuw.ac.nz.
-They will identify the best person or area in the University to respond to this complaint, which will usually be the manager or a senior staff member in the relevant area.
+If your complaint is about a different student service, you can contact the Tauria—Student Interest and Conflict Resolution team in person, by phone, or request an online meeting by contacting studentinterest@vuw.ac.nz.
+They will identify the best person or team within the University to respond to your complaint, which will usually be the manager or a senior staff member in the relevant area.

-You can make a complaint in person, by phone, by using this secure online form on Pūaha, or ask for an online meeting.
+You can make a complaint in person, by phone, by using the secure online form in Pūaha, or by requesting an online meeting.

 Contacting this team will be treated as confidential and does not commit you to making a complaint.